Gun safety group, U.S. Senate architects of 2022 law call for stricter measures

 - Oops!Something went wrong.Please try again later.

-Law enforcement officers speak together outside of Robb Elementary School following the mass shooting at Robb Elementary School on May 24, 2022, in Uvalde, Texas.
-As the two-year anniversary of the shooting approaches, gun control advocates are pushing for stricter laws.
-(Photo by Brandon Bell/Getty Images)
+Law enforcement officers speak together outside of Robb Elementary School following the mass shooting on May 24, 2022 in Uvalde, Texas.
+(Photo by Brandon Bell / Getty Images)

 WASHINGTON — U.S. Senate Judiciary Chair Dick Durbin and a coalition of medical officers advocated Tuesday for Congress to pass stronger gun safety laws.